inanna-malick/tracing-honeycomb/README.md

-The naming convention used by this crate has been updated to align with other tracinglibraries.
+The naming convention used by this crate has been updated to align with other tracing libraries.
 Please use [tracing-honeycomb](https://crates.io/crates/tracing-honeycomb) instead.